-How to Treat Blisters and Deal with Recovery
+How to Treat Blisters and Deal With Recovery

 How to Deal with Blisters

 Why am I writing an article on the unpleasant subject of how to deal with blisters?
-Well, in my effort to write more, I've been writing about whatever comes to me, and they (unfortunately) came to me.
+Well, in my effort to write more, I've been writing about whatever comes to me, and blisters (unfortunately) came to me.

 I was taking a walk through the beautiful Peninsula hills, as I do fairly often, but for some reason this time I walked without socks.
 I haven't the faintest idea why I didn't just spare 30 seconds to pull them on, but I didn't.
 My reward was a lovely collection of blisters on both of my feet.
 Woohoo.

 As I spent the rest of the week not walking around, I decided to write instead.
-Seeing as it's thanks to these that I'm being a productive writer in the first place, I am honoring them with their own post.
+Seeing as it's thanks to these that I'm being a productive writer in the first place, I am honoring them with their own article.
 (Warning: there are many pictures of blisters in this article.
 Just so you know.
 Don't want to make you lose your lunch.)

 In this article, I'll cover what blisters are and what they look like, followed by how to prevent them and how to treat them.
 If you take care of them correctly, it usually will heal quite rapidly on its own.
 I hope fellow and future patients find this useful, and best of luck on your recovery!